 Call us at 800-970-1964 and we can help you get into Medicare at the next available opportunity.

 No. Your Medicare Part B premium is based on your income.
 You may qualify for Medicaid and get assistance paying for Medicare Part B, or you may have to pay more for Part B than the average American.
 Part B is based on your income from 2 years prior and will count your joint income if you are married.

-That is true in most, but not all states.
-Medicare insurance rules vary by state and can vary widely!
-For example, if you are in Indiana, you are not able to purchase a Medicare Supplement plan until you turn 65; but in Florida, you can purchase any plan while on SSDI.
 Most states only have Medicare Advantage plans available for those under age 65 on Medicare due to disability.
 MAPD is a great option but once you turn 65, you have other options too.
 At age 65 you are able to get a Medicare Supplement Plan just like everyone else that is entering Medicare for the first time.
 You won’t be charged more due to your disability and every company has to accept you that sells plans in your state.
-Please plan to call us 3 months before you turn age 65 and we will research your option and help you make this important transition.

 Great news!
 You can keep Medicare for 93 months as long as your disabling condition continues.
 This is a generous way SSDI encourages people to go back to work, and keep their health care benefits.